 Envy brings division.
 Boastfulness demands attention at the expense of others.
 Arrogance or pride thinks it’s better and more important than others.
 If you read the letter to the Corinthians, you’ll see many hadn’t stopped envying or boasting about their achievements or trying to outdo each other as if they were in a competition.
 All of this is the opposite of love.
 When Paul teaches the Corinthians about what love is NOT, he’s actually saying in the same breath what they are lacking.
 This is a rebuke to the Corinthians, and if we’re honest, to all of us.
 Humility represents Kingdom values.
 Envy, boasting and arrogance always go against humility.
 “Blessed are the poor in spirit, for theirs is the kingdom of heaven.”
 (Matt 5:3)

 “It is not rude.
 Doesn’t insist on its own way.
 It’s not irritable or resentful.”

-Rude behavior makes others uncomfortable even humiliating them.
+Rude behavior makes others uncomfortable, even humiliating them.
 But love does the opposite.
 Love seeks to honor others, and is concerned with their well-being.
-To insist on your own way is to be first in line for food piling as much your plate as you can not caring if there’s enough for others.
+To insist on your own way is to be first in line for food, piling as much on your plate as you can, not caring if there’s enough for others.
 Or taking a seat on the bus when there’s a disabled or elderly person who needs it.